Tinkerhub-NSSCE/first-contributors/CONTRIBUTING.md

 https://github.com/Tinkerhub-NSSCE/first-contributors
 ``
 the changes you have made to this repository.
-* Soon the reviewer will merge the branch into `main`.
+* Soon the reviewer will merge the branch into `main`